idossha/.dotfiles/README.md

-Created: 20240221 0101
+## Created: 20240221 0101
-Status: #main-node
-Tags:
-Links:

----

 Ido Haber
 Last update: FEB 27, 2024

 This is an adaptation of https://github.com/josean-dev/dev-environment-files by josean.

-Disclosure: This environment is in working development and far from perfect, so adopt at your own discretion.
+Disclosure: This environment is in working development and far from perfect, so clone at your own discretion.

 ---

-# Housekeeping
+# Housekeeping (see requirements & references at the bottom)

-#### Step 1: Install Homebrew:
+#### Step 1: Install Homebrew & add to path:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-#### Add Homebrew To Path

 After installing, add it to the path (replace ”[username]” with your actual username):